microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Curiosity HPC Labs Using PIC18F46K42
+# Curiosity High Pin Count (HPC) Labs Using PIC18F46K42

 This project contains ten labs that demonstrate the capabilities of the Curiosity High Pin Count (HPC) board and showcase the functionality of the PIC18F46K42 device.
 The idea is to create a state machine that allows navigation through each lab using the S1 button.
 Some labs need a potentiometer for analog input.
 The lab outputs are displayed using four LEDs provided by the Curiosity development board.
 This project is primarily created with the aim of helping beginners in basic programming of MCUs.